OriginProtocol/origin/README.md

   - TWITTER_CONSUMER_KEY
   - TWITTER_CONSUMER_SECRET

-For EnvKey support set ENVKEY to the key of the generated local developement key
+For [EnvKey](https://www.envkey.com/) support, set ENVKEY to the key of the generated local development key.

 When deploying, set appropriate environment variables for production, notably